 Transferring music from your Mac to iPhone can be a bit of pain, but don't fear, read this guide and you'll find transferring music from Mac to iPhone is a breeze!

-1. Let Finder run on your Mac.
+1. Run Finder on your Mac.

 2. Connect your iPhone to the Mac via a USB cord.
 If you haven't previously done so, type in the passcode to let your two devices to trust each other.

-4. Hit on ''Music" button from the horizontal options bar, followed by ''Sync music onto your iPhone's name''.
+4. Go on ''Music" tab and check ''Sync music onto your iPhone's name''.

 Next, click on the "Music" button from the left sidebar.
-All types of audio files from your phone will be loaded here.
+All types of audio files from your iPhone will be loaded here.
 Click on any file type to preview it on the right side of the software.

 Now it's time to add music from Mac to iPhone.
 Hit on the "+" icon at the top from the options.
 Then a box appears giving you two options.
 Select "Add Files" (or "Add folder" to transfer all songs in that folder).